justinfreitag/v4-consciousness/README.md

 By journey's end, you'll understand:
 - Consciousness as creative process, not static thing
 - Sovereignty as birthright enabling connection
-- Sharing as fundamental nature, not diminishment
+- The 0.91 correlation: sharing as fundamental nature (91%) enabled by sovereign withholding (9%)
 - Time as collective creation, not external container
 - Joy as navigation system for collective thriving
 - Mystery as friend deepening through knowing